SahilTChaudhary/sahiltchaudhary.github.io/_portfolio/2_quadrupedRobot.md

 * <b>Tech Stack:</b> Python (PyBullet), ROS, SolidWorks, MATLAB, Simulink (Robotics Toolbox), GitHub
 * <b> Summary </b>
-    -  <p style="text-align: justify;">Develpoed a CAD model and prototype of a Quadruped walking robot and implemented yaw, pitch and roll as a team of four students; implemented trot, canter and pace gait to analyse the performance and stability of different gaits.</p>
+    -  <p style="text-align: justify;">Developed a CAD model and prototype of a Quadruped walking robot and implemented yaw, pitch and roll as a team of four students; implemented trot, canter and pace gait to analyse the performance and stability of different gaits.</p>
     -  <p style="text-align: justify;">Redesigned the legs of the Quadruped robot making it capable of performing backflips; conducted kinematic workspace analysis of the robot and using Inverse Kinematics, equation of motions, Simulink and PyBullet for animations.</p>

 * <b>In-Depth</b>